-- 1. Landscape improvements, unless the work is needed to make the building safely accessible (ADA). - 2.
+- 1. Landscape improvements unless the work is needed to make the building safely accessible (ADA). - 2.
 Reports, unless they are critical to the assessment, rehabilitation, and/or construction of the building. - 3.
-Purchase of a historic building.
-The historic building must be owned by the organization applying for the grant.
-Under very special circumstances, exceptions to this have been made by the Commission. - 4.
+Purchase of a historic building. - 4.
 Mortgage notes, insurance policies, and other similar instruments. - 5.
 Programming. - 6.
-Administrative costs, including travel. - 7.
+Administrative costs, including travel.
+(Only Contractor Travel is allowed) - 7.
 Furnishings or anything that can be easily removed from the building (e.g., curtains, speaker systems, chairs, tables, and portable chalkboards).